Archaeologists Discover Ancient ‘Fast Food’ Bar In Pompeii

 Other vessels uncovered near the area looked amazingly like the vessels painted in one of the frescoes.

 The discovery was made at a the Regio V excavation site at the intersection of Vicolo delle Nozze d’Argento and Vicolo dei Balconi, which has now been completely uncovered, according to the Archaeological Park of Pompeii.
-Newsweek reported that at least eighty thermopolium have been unearthed in other excavations sites near the area.
+Newsweek reported that at least 80 thermopolium have been unearthed in other excavation sites near the area.

 City 'fast food' bar unearthed in Pompeii after 2,000 years https://t.co/ehxMrtF4Xm